GAIGResearch/gvgaibook/README.md

 ## The Book

-This book is now available from Morgan & Claypool Publishers at this [url](https://www.morganclaypoolpublishers.com/catalog_Orig/product_info.php?products_id=1464).
-Please follow that link to purchase the hardcopy or the eBook version.
+This book is now available from <b>Morgan & Claypool Publishers</b>.
+Please follow the following link to purchase the hardcopy or the eBook version: [here](https://www.morganclaypoolpublishers.com/catalog_Orig/product_info.php?products_id=1464)

 If your institution does not have access to Morgan & Claypool, a PDF version of the chapters and exercises is available below.
 However, please try the link above first.